apache/openwhisk-wskdeploy/docs/sync_projects_between_client_and_server.md

 ### Package Binding

-When a project has dependency to any utility under `/whisk.system/` like:
+When a project has dependency to any already deployed package/utility, for example, `/whisk.system/utils` or any `/<namespace>/<package>`:

 ```
 project: